 Whatever the business you run or the sector you operate within, our advice is that you need to always be looking at least 3 months ahead.
-And that’s especially the case at the moment, as we all find ourselves in the grips of the global coronavirus pandemic.
+And that’s especially the case at the moment.
 But good forecasting is an equal mix of science and art…

 Why’s that?
 Because no-one knows what the short-term future holds, and it’s more than true right now – it’s changing so quickly.
 So having fixed plans and budgets produced and in place for the next 3 months just isn’t relevant – or, in some instances, sensible – for many business owners.

 Instead, we recommend you get some peace of mind by exploring the different probabilities and then make your decisions accordingly.
 You’ll sleep better at night once you’ve looked at the right numbers and got a better idea of the best possible plan of action – and we’re always here to help.

 Don’t stick your head in the sand – be informed